-When viewing a photo, if you swipe up from the bottom of the Photo Via screen, you will see additional metadata associated with your photo, including date taken, camera info, and
+When viewing a photo, if you swipe

-Tapping on one of the items in Photo Via 's grid will display the photo (shown left, above), its rating information, iOS sharing options, and a button for exporting the photo to Instagram.
-Swiping the Info panel up (right) displays additional camera metadata, keywords and collections (albums) associated with that photo. the keywords or collections (albums) that the photo is part of.
+up from the bottom of the ON1 Photo screen, you will see additional metadata associated with your photo, including date taken, camera info, and the keywords or collections (albums) that the photo is part of.
 Clicking on a keyword or collection name will filter all of the photos in the current image group to just those with that selection.

-By default, Photo Via displays all of the photos you have published via ON1 Photo; to view the individual folders or albums, click on the ON1 logo to display the Settings panel of the app.
-There, you can view specific folders or albums (called collections inside Photo Via) by selecting the appropriate item in the list.
+By default, ON1 Photo for Mobile displays all of the photos you have published via ON1 Photo RAW; to view the individual folders or albums, click on the ON1 logo to display the Settings panel of the app.
+There, you can view specific folders or albums (called collections inside ON1 Photo for Mobile) by selecting the appropriate item in the list.
 (The grid will then include the album or folder name at the top of the screen.)